ibm-cloud-docs/vpc/vsi-profile-details-flexible.md

 The general purpose Flex virtual server profiles (nano, balanced, compute, and memory) are built atop the 2nd and 4th Generation Intel® Xeon® Scalable processors and AMD’s 3rd generation EPYC processors.
 You can place Flex profiles on any available generation of these processors in a specified region.
 {: shortdesc}

-Flex profiles offer a broad set of capabilities and scale from 2 vCPUs (1 physical core) up to 64 vCPUs (32 physical cores).
+Flex profiles offer a broad set of capabilities and scale from 2 vCPUs up to 64 vCPUs.

 Virtual servers with a Flex profile are configured with a baseline CPU family regardless of hypervisor host CPU family.